 Professor and Co-director

 Soranno is co-director of the Data-Intensive Landscape Limnology Lab in MSU’s Department of Fisheries and Wildlife.
+She is also currently serving as Division Director at the NSF Division of Biological Infrastructure.
 She is a landscape limnologist, that is, a freshwater scientist who studies the multi-scaled spatial and temporal drivers of aquatic chemistry and biology.
 She is also a macrosystems ecologist and conducts research to develop concepts, approaches, and datasets needed to foster the development of data-intensive approaches in ecology.
 All of her research is collaborative and most of it is conducted within the Data-Intensive Landscape Limnology Lab.
 See the following links on this website for: research products including publications, research themes, and primers related to the work that they do in this lab.